DalesRail: History

 The main services have however, always been focussed on the Settle–Carlisle line, with services running from Leeds to Carlisle, and Preston to Hellifield via Clitheroe on a Saturday.
 This allowed the two services to connect at Hellifield.
 Sundays consisted of services between Leeds and Appleby.
 Use of the line through Clitheroe first occurred in 1978, and the success led to a small number of Christmas shopping specials run during weekends in December.

 Other services were extended to other lines with some trains from Carlisle running to and from Bradford Forster Square, and by 1981, 6,000 people used the service when it ran over several weekends of that year.
 By 1985, this number had dropped slightly to 5,000, though between its inception in 1974 to 1983, the service had carried an estimated 70,000 passengers.
 As the rundown of the Settle–Carlisle line continued, the last express trains using the line were withdrawn in 1982 (Glasgow to Nottingham).
 Initially, those objecting to the closure plans were mainly those who lived in the communities along the line, but this was later extended to anyone who used the DalesRail or excursion services.

 The service has been labelled as "pioneering", as it is seen as a backbone for an integrated transport network in a large rural area.
 Many co-ordinated guided walks and local buses are timed to connect with the DalesRail trains on a Sunday, affording people the opportunity to travel to destinations away from the railway, such as Hawes, Leyburn and the lower Wensleydale valley into Northallerton.

 Whilst the service runs every year (usually on 17 Sundays across the summer and autumn) the service suffered severe disruption after the introduction of the reformed timetable in May 2018, which was compounded by a strike by staff at Arriva Rail North.
 The service was suspended in 2020 due to the COVID-19 pandemic.
 The service was due to run one daily train on a Sunday between Blackpool and Carlisle, until early September, when the train would only travel as far from Blackpool as Hellifield.
-The service restarted from the 16 May 2021 timetable change with the guided walks programme restarting from 6 June 2021.
+The service restarted from the 16 May 2021 timetable change with the guided walks programme restarting from 6 June 2021, however, it was only carrying 1,000 people annually.

+The 2023 service was announced as being cancelled completely in March 2023, due to the lack of available staff from Northern to run the trains.

+In 2024, Northern announced that the service would be brought back in the form of two daily trains each way on Saturdays between Ribblehead and Rochdale.
+This modified service would begin on 8 June 2024 and was renamed the Yorkshire Dales Explorer.
+These are services that usually run between Rochdale and Blackburn on weekdays, extended to run through to Hellifield, Settle and Ribblehead (where connections can be made for stations further north).